gravitational/careers/challenges/cloud/challenge.md

 possible.
 This should include code quality, testing, build, and deployment.

-Expect the interview panel to clone the repository and execute one or more Make targets that build, and test a working solution.
+Expect the interview panel to clone the repository and execute one or more Make targets that build and test a working solution.

 Add a couple of high quality tests that cover happy and unhappy scenarios.
 Keep external dependencies as low or clear as possible.
-The reviewers will expect to be able to checkout the repository and execute the tests themselves.
+Expect the reviewers to checkout the repository and execute the tests themselves.

 Do not try to achieve full test coverage.
 This will take too long.
 Write enough to exercise the different key components and show they are working as